msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 ## Introduction

-This guide is designed to help you prepare to teach content and lab resources for the Microsoft Azure AI Engineer AI-102 curriculum.
+This guide is designed to help you prepare the Microsoft Azure AI Engineer AI-102 curriculum and its associated labs.
 It provides essential information you need to effectively deliver the content and assist learners in preparing for the Microsoft Certified: Azure AI Engineer Associate certification exam.

 ## Section 1: Trainer Foundations